-2 lecture/lab Description:
+Credits: 1 2 lecture/lab

-This course offers technical information on the history and development of automobiles; the function of the lubricating, cooling, fuel, and electrical systems; the major automobile components; minor troubleshooting; tire changing; and car maintenance.
+Description: This course offers technical information on the history and development of automobiles; the function of the lubricating, cooling, fuel, and electrical systems; the major automobile components; minor trouble-shooting; tire changing; and car maintenance.

-- 1. Identify systems and components of an automobile. - 2.
-Demonstrate the use of reference training materials, use appropriate tools and equipment to perform basic car maintenance and repair. - 3.
-Demonstrate an understanding of personal and environmental safety practices and observe all industry standards of safety.
+- Demonstrate an understanding of personal and environmental safety practices and observe all industry standards of safety. - 2.
+Identify systems and components of an automobile. - 3.
+Demonstrate the use of reference training materials, use appropriate tools and equipment to perform basic car maintenance and repair.